 Before you can start shopping for a tankless water heater, you need to determine what size unit you need.
 This is a very important step!
 Unlike a tank style water heater that is limited by how much water it can store in its tank, tankless water heaters are limited by their flow rate.
 That is, the amount of water that can flow through the unit.
 Tankless water heaters heat up water instantly as it flows through, but the amount of water that flows through varies by unit.

-If you don’t want to get into the nitty gritty of the math, you can call a licensed plumber to determine what size tankless water heater you need.
-If you want to determine your tankless water heater size on your own, keep reading below.
+You can usually call a licensed plumber to determine what size tankless water heater you need.
+However, if you want to determine your tankless water heater size on your own, keep reading below.

 How to Size a Tankless Water Heater by Flow Rate